MLB stadiums by capacity: Biggest, smallest baseball parks

 Capacity: 20,062

 MLB games were played in consecutive seasons (2023 and 2024) at Estadio Alfredo Harp Helú in Mexico City.
-There will not be a Mexico City game in 2025, but MLB is expected to return in 2026.
+MLB is returning in 2026 after a one-year hiatus, with a two-game series between the Padres and Diamondbacks on April 25-26.

 6. Hiram Bithorn Stadium